-(b) Following transactions took place in the factory of Arvind Ltd. -

-An imported consignment of Raw Materials was received vide Bill of Entry dated 2nd Dec, showing the following Customs Duty payments -
+- (b) Following transactions took place in the factory of A Ltd. - An imported consignment of Raw Materials was received vide Bill of Entry dated 2nd Dec, showing the following Customs Duty payments -

-Basic Customs Duty ₹ 23,000 Additional Duty (CVD) ₹ 20,000 ₹ 5,800 Special Additional Duty
+Basic Customs Duty ₹ 23,000 Additional Duty (CVD) ₹ 20,000 Special Additional Duty ₹ 5,800

 - A consignment of 1,000 kgs of inputs was received.
 The Excise Duty paid as per the invoice was ₹ 10,000.
 While the input was being unloaded 50 kgs were damaged, and were found to be not usable. - (iii) Some inputs for final product were received.
-These were accompanied by a certified Xerox Copy (photo copy) of Invoice No. 356 dated 23rd Dec. indicating the Excise duty of ₹ 6,400 has been paid on inputs.
+These were accompanied by a certified Xerox Copy (photo copy) of Invoice No. 356 dated 23rd Dec. indicating the Excise duty of ₹ 6,400 have been paid on inputs.
 The original for duplicate copy of invoice are not traceable.